OpenHFT/Chronicle-Map/README.md

                     .createWithId(identifier);
 ```

-Attaching `ReplicationChannel` replication to the map:
+Attaching a `ReplicationChannel` to the replication to the map:

 ``` java
 short channel = (short) 2;